Catskill-Delaware Ultraviolet Disinfection Facility

 Project Outcomes and Benefits

-- We took an in-depth look at UV disinfection, and determined that coupled with a strong source water protection program, this alternative to filtration will provide increased public health protection for the NYC public for a cost substantially lower than that for a filtration plant.
+- We took an in-depth look at UV disinfection, and determined that coupled with a strong source water protection program, this alternative to filtration provides increased public health protection while saving New York City over $1.5 billion in construction costs and $25 million/year in operation costs.

-- An innovative approach for evaluating large-scale UV disinfection equipment – a total of 56 units each capable of treating up to 60-mgd - was used to select the best equipment of this project and demonstrate UV could be designed to treat over two billion gallons per day.
+- An innovative approach for evaluating large-scale UV disinfection equipment – a total of 56 units each capable of treating up to 60-mgd - was used to select the best equipment for this project and demonstrate UV could effectively treat over two billion gallons per day.

-- The facility will pose fewer impacts to the environment than a filtration plant, due to a shorter construction period, considerably smaller footprint, and significantly lower power requirements.
+- The facility poses fewer impacts to the environment than a filtration plant, due to a shorter construction period, considerably smaller footprint, and significantly lower power requirements.

-Hazen and Sawyer’s conceptual design for the facility evaluated both low-pressure high-output (LPHO), and medium-pressure UV units.
-LPHO was ultimately selected and we developed an approach that achieved testing to validate the unit’s effectiveness to meet the treatment, headloss, and power consumption goals, while at the same time providing for competitive procurement of UV units.
-The design was then customized around the selected equipment and required planning for integration of the new facilities, as well as potential future filtration facilities, into the existing hydraulic grade of a completely gravity fed system, all without interruption of the water supply to NYC.
+- Design was customized around selected equipment and planning for integration of the new facilities, as well as potential future filtration facilities, into the existing hydraulic grade of a completely gravity fed system, all without interruption of the water supply to NYC.